Global Warming is an observational fact. Here is the proof.

 looking RADAR since the mid-1990s

-years will deliver sea level increases of 330 mm (33 cm or 13 inches) at the
+years will be 330 mm (33 cm or 13 inches) higher than now.
+But since the

-- Remember that this is a vertical rise.
-Most shore lines and beaches
+- Remember that sea level is measured verticaly.
+Since most shore lines and beaches

-are angled like ramps so tide surges will do much more damage a lot
+are angled like ramps, tide surges will do much more damage a lot

 - Remember that water accounts for 71% of the Earth's surface.